Steelio/ubuntu-backup-utils/README.md

 Ubuntu bash script for handling the creation and restoration of backup tarballs.
 This is not a whole image backup, but rather a backup of standard directories used for logs, programs, and user created contents.

 <sup> Also, before anyone says it; I am well aware there are plenty of backup utilities already.
-I just made this to fit my needs, and felt as thought it wouldn't hurt to share with the community.
+I just made this to fit my needs, and felt as though it wouldn't hurt to share with the community.
 </sup>
 # Functions / Features
 ```